Skip to main content

 When will GDL be introduced and how will people be informed?

-GDL will be introduced on 1 October 2026, with the new test being introduced six months later, on 1 April 2027 (to accommodate the mandatory minimum learning period).
+GDL will be introduced on 1 October 2026, with the new practical driving test being introduced six months later, on 1 April 2027 (to accommodate the mandatory minimum learning period).
 This is the most significant reform to driver licensing and testing in almost 70 years.

 The Department will launch a public information campaign about GDL in advance of its introduction and officials will liaise with approved instructors, the PSNI and a range of other stakeholders in advance of the introduction of GDL.